Strategic Investment Advisory Board earns top award for commitment to the warfighter

 |0

-This work, Strategic Investment Advisory Board earns top award for commitment to the warfighter, by Ryan Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Strategic Investment Advisory Board earns top award for commitment to the warfighter, by Deidre Patin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Strategic Investment Advisory Board earns top award for commitment to the warfighter